-Big Ideas in Arts & Culture Lecture Series
+Big Ideas in Art and Culture

 Heather and Ivan Morison make art through their active engagement with materials, histories, sites and processes.
 They produce a wide range of art works and interventions including sculpture, photography, architecture and text-based work.
 The Morisons have developed their practice through travels that have taken them around England and across the globe to Siberia, Tasmania, Mongolia, China, the United States and Canada.